trane-project/trane-music/courses/major_pentatonic_scale/lesson_C_sharp/exercise_4/back.md

-The note in degree number 4 of the C♯ major pentatonic scale is G♯.
+The note in degree number 4 of the C♯ Major Pentatonic scale is G♯.